scilus/scilpy/docs/fibertube/DEMO.md

-# Demo Workshop
+# Demo
 In this demo, you will be introduced to the main scripts of this project as you apply them on simple data.
 <br><br>
-Our main objective is better understand and quantify the fundamental limitations of tractography algorithms, and how they might evolve as we approach microscopy resolution where individual axons can be seen, tracked or segmented.
+Our main objective is better understand and quantify the fundamental limitations of tractography algorithms, and how they might evolve as we approach microscopy resolution where individual axons can be seen.
 To do so, we will be evaluating tractography's ability to reconstruct individual white matter fiber strands at various simulated extreme resolutions.
 ## Terminology
 Here is a list of terms and definitions used in this project.

 General:
 - Axon: Bio-physical object.
 Portion of the nerve cell that carries out the electrical impulse to other neurons.
 (On the order of 0.1 to 1um)
 - Streamline: Virtual object.
-Series of equidistant 3D coordinates approximating an underlying fiberous structure.
+Series of 3D coordinates approximating an underlying fiber structure.

 Fibertube Tracking:
+- Fibertube: Virtual representation of an axon.
+Tube obtained from combining a diameter to a streamline.
 - Centerline: Virtual object.
-Series of equidistant 3D coordinates representing the directional information of a fibertube.
-- Fibertube: Virtual representation of an axon.
-It is composed of a centerline and a single diameter for its whole length.
-- Fibertube segment: Because centerlines are made of discrete coordinates, fibertubes end up being composed of a series of equally lengthed adjacent cylinders.
-A fibertube segment is any single one of those cylinders.
+Streamline passing through the center of a tubular structure.
+- Fibertube segment: Cylindrical segment of a fibertube that comes as a result of the discretization of its centerline.
-- Fibertube Tractography: The application of a tractography algorithm directly on fibertubes to reconstruct them.
+- Fibertube Tractography: The computational tractography method that reconstructs fibertubes.
 Contrary to traditional white matter fiber tractography, fibertube tractography does not rely on a discretized grid of fODFs or peaks.
+It directly tracks and reconstructs fibertubes, i.e. streamlines that have an associated diameter.

 ![Fibertube visualized in Blender](https://github.com/VincentBeaud/fibertube_tracking/assets/77688542/25494d10-a8d5-46fa-93d9-0072287d0105)